 In anterior spinal cord syndrome:

-Upon sustaining trauma such as penetrating injury to the spinal cord there is damage to the hemisection of the spinal cord and injury to both ascending and descending pathways of spinal tracts of the ipsilateral side.
-Hence the ipsilateral paralysis below the lesion since the descending motor tracts decussate high up in the medulla.
+Upon sustaining trauma, such as penetrating injury to the spinal cord, there is damage to the hemisection of the spinal cord and injury to both the ascending and descending spinal pathways of the ipsilateral side.
+Hence there is ipsilateral paralysis below the lesion since the descending motor tracts decussate high up in the medulla.
 Similarly, there is an ipsilateral loss of proprioception and vibration following an injury to the fibers of the dorsal column that cross high up in the medulla.